A crowd cheers toward an Oktoberfest stage, where performers dressed in lederhosen pour out a barrel of beer.

 The first Oktoberfest was held in Bavaria, Germany, in 1810 to commemorate the wedding of King Ludwig I and Princess Therese of Saxe-Hildburghausen.
 Over 40,000 citizens of Munich attended this royal event, which featured a parade, horse races, performances and other celebrations.

 Oktoberfest continued to be an annual tradition, adding multiple events like tree climbing, bowling alleys, carnival booths, agricultural shows and more.
-A feast of sausages, sauerkraut, beer and other staple German foods were served.
+A feast of sausages, sauerkraut, beer and other staple German food were served.

 Today, Oktoberfest celebrations are held worldwide.
 To celebrate German-Canadian heritage in Ontario, Oktoberfest has been held in Kitchener-Waterloo ever since its founding in 1969.